ElenaMasarsky/MechaCar_Statistical_Analysis/README.md

 * What metric or metrics are you going to test?
 highway fuel efficiency
 * What is the null hypothesis or alternative hypothesis?
-The null hypothesis is that the mean of highway fuel efficiency is zero.
-The alternative hypothesis is that the mean of the  highway fuel efficiency is not zero.
+HO: There is no statistical difference between MechaCar's highway fuel efficiency and competition's highway fuel efficiency.
+Ha: There is a statistical difference between MechaCar's highway fuel efficiency and competition's highway fuel efficiency.
 * What statistical test would you use to test the hypothesis?
 And why?
 I think t-test is best fit to complete this statistical study if we are going to compare MechaCar vs one competitor.
 The t-test is a statistical test that is used to compare the means of two groups.
 It is often used in hypothesis testing to determine whether two groups are different from one another.